articles

 Step 4 – Consistent Bedtime Routine

-Children crave consistency and routine so having a consistent bedtime routine helps them to adjust from play to sleepy time.
-A good routine lasts in between 15-30 minutes, is not rushed and incorporates several soothing elements.
+Children crave consistency and routine so having a consistent bedtime routine helps them adjust from play to sleepy time.
+A good routine lasts in between 15-45 minutes, is not rushed and incorporates several soothing elements.
 Consider a bath, then pajamas, cuddles and books.
 Ensure that this is a calm time.

 HELPFUL TIP: A connecting bedtime routine can help prevent bedtime battles because we are filling our child’s cup before asking them to separate from us for bed.